-Staff has drafted an underground utility marking ordinance for the Mayor and Council's consideration.
-The ordinance seeks to require contractors, utilities and other entities excavating in the city's right of way to use best practices with respect to utility locating and marking.
+At its July 29th and August 12th meetings, the City Council discussed enacting utility marking regulations as outlined in the attached draft ordinance.
 The process for locating and marking utilities for protection prior to excavation is outlined in the state law known as The Georgia Utility Facility Protection Act.
-The act includes a requirement of 48 hours-notice, except in the case of emergency, to the Utility Protection Center prior to excavating so that utility companies can mark their facilities in the vicinity of the work.
+The act requires 48-hour notice, except in the case of emergency, to the Utility Protection Center, prior to excavating, so that utility companies can mark their facilities in the vicinity of the work.
 The notice is effective for 21 days at which point additional notice must be given if the excavating is not completed.
-Utilities and utility locator services are required by law to mark the location of utilities using staking, flagging, permanent marker or other marking in accordance with American Public Works Association (APWA) color code and Public Service Commission regulations.
+Utilities and utility locator services are required by law to mark the location of utilities using staking, flagging, permanent marker or other marking in accordance with the American Public Works Association (APWA) color code and Public Service Commission regulations.
 In cases where the excavation area cannot be described with sufficient specificity, the state law requires the excavation area to be identified using white paint, stakes or flags.
 This is a procedure commonly referred to as white lining.

-DISUSSION OF UTILTY MARKING REGULATIONS
+DISCUSSION OF UTILTY MARKING ORDINANCE

-The attached draft revision to the city code would make white lining a requirement for all excavations on city right of way with the intent being to limit the area of utility marking only to what is required for the excavation.
+The draft ordinance previously presented to the council would make white lining a requirement for all excavations on city right-of-way, with the intent being to limit the area of utility marking only to what is required for the excavation.
 Excavators would also be required to remove all markings at the completion of a project involving excavation.

-These requirements have the potential to reduce the amount of residual paint marking left in the right of way but additional staff will be necessary to ensure compliance.
+The City Council has discussed several difficulties with enforcing the ordinance.
 Because white lining and removing markings at the end of construction are not common industry practices, it would be necessary for city staff to regularly visit construction sites to confirm that white lining is occurring and perform site inspections at the end of construction to verify that markings are removed.
-On average about 4 utility locate requests per day are filed within the City of Dunwoody.
+On average, about 4 utility locates per day are requested within the City of Dunwoody.
 In addition to staffing, the white lining compliance would also be complicated by the fact that the city would not always have prior notice of when the utility marking is occurring.